emmywritescode/Adventure-Works-Cycles-Report/README.md

 Here's the link to my SQL [query](https://github.com/emmywritescode/SQL-Queries/blob/main/Adventure%20Works%20Cycles%202019.sql).

 ## Modelling
-The model uses a comination of the star-schema and a normalized schema.
-Overall, there are three (3) dimensions tables and two (2) facts tables.
+The model is a star schema.
+Overall, there are three (4) dimensions tables and two (1) fact table.
 Two tables created named ‘Calendar’ and ‘CustomerFirstOrders’ tables were generated using New Table, Power Query and DAX functions.
-The Orders table was joined to the Products table in a one-to-many relationship.
-The Calendar table was also joined to the Orders table in a one-to-many relationship while the Customers table was joined to the CustomersFirstOrders table in a one-to-one relationship.
+The Orders table (fact table) was joined to the Products table in a one-to-many relationship.
+The Calendar table was also joined to the Orders table in a one-to-many relationship while the Customers table was joined to the CustomersFirstOrders table in a one-to-one relationship and to the orders table in a one-to-many relationship.

 ![](data_model.png)